The world's most destructive forest fires

 Caldor Fire, California, USA, 2021

-Thousands were forced to flee the Lake Tahoe area in California’s Sierra Mountains as a deadly wildfire burned through the region.
+Thousands were forced to flee the Lake Tahoe area in California’s Sierra Mountains as a deadly wildfire burned the region.
 Known as the Caldor Fire, the flames broke out on 14 August 2021 and consumed a whopping 221,835 acres, destroying around a thousand structures.
-The governors of California and Nevada, Gavin Newsom and Steve Sisolak, both declared a state of emergency in the Alpine, Amador and Placer counties near the lake, as the fire churned through the mountains.
+The governors of California and Nevada, Gavin Newsom and Steve Sisolak, both declared a state of emergency in Alpine, Amador and Placer counties near the lake, as fire churned through the mountains.

 Justin Sullivan/Getty Images